subhayudutta/Celebal-COE-Data-Science/Assignments/Week-13/README.md

 ![Alt Text](./Images/Postman_API.jpg)

 ## Testing the API by interacting with Webpage
-I tested the API by interacting with the HTML/CSS app interface, which allows to submit prompts and view generated content directly in your browser.
+I tested the API by interacting with the HTML/CSS app interface, which allows to submit prompts and view generated content directly in the browser.

 ![Alt Text](./Images/Webpage2.png)
 ![Alt Text](./Images/Webpage.png)